Atharva-cloud/Masters-course-projects/README.md

 # Probability and Statistics for Data Science (ECE 225A) Project

-This repository contains the Jupyter Notebook project for the Probability and Statistics for Data Science course (ECE 225A).
+This repository contains the Jupyter Notebook project for the final project for Probability and Statistics for Data Science course (ECE 225A).

 ## Course Information